Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

 "key1" "value1" #$put Ė
 ```

-This example creates an object that acts like a map.
+This example creates a record that acts like a map.
 It has two public members,
 `keys` and `values`, which are lists of the keys and values in the map.
 It then
 creates a lambda that takes a value, a key, and a map, and adds the value and key
 to the map.
 Finally, it creates a new map, and adds a key and value to it.

-Note that the lambda is not a member of the object, nor is it linked to the
+Note that the lambda is not a member of the record, nor is it linked to the
-object in any way.
+record in any way.
 It is simply a lambda that takes a map as an argument.

 ## Extension Methods

-In the previous example, a lambda was used to add a key and value to a `Map` object.
+In the previous example, a lambda was used to add a key and value to a `Map` record.
-However, the lambda is in no way linked to the `Map` object - it can be called
+However, the lambda is in no way linked to the `Map` record - it can be called
-with any object, and will attempt to retrieve the `keys` and `values` members.
+with any record, and will attempt to retrieve the `keys` and `values` members.
 This obviously is not desirable behaviour, even for a language as loose with types
 as Vyxal.
 To solve this, extension methods can be used to create fine-grained
 control over the types involved in a function.